Spatial data in CSC computing environment

 - Paituli data.
 Paituli includes datasets from Finnish Digital and Population Data Services Agency, Finnish Food Agency, Finnish Meteorological Institute, Finnish Transport Infrastructure Agency, Institute for the languages of Finland, Karelia UAS, National Land Survey of Finland, Natural resource institute Finland, Statistics Finland and University of Helsinki..
 Weekly updates.

 - Full list of Paituli datasets

 - If in trouble finding some file, you can also use Paituli download page as help.
 You can see the dataset path under links (crop the beginning) or you can download the file list with "Download list of files" if the dataset has a lot of mapsheets.

 - NLS normal color ortho images are not available in Puhti, but the infrared ones are.

 - Additions to NLS data:

 - 2m and 10m DEM and infrared orthophotos have virtual rasters, see Puhti virtual rasters below.

 - Stereoclassified lidar data has been slightly modified.
 The original NLS data had mistakes in headers, these have been fixed.
 Additionally lax-index files have been added.

 - Automatically classified lidar data, only data of year 2019

-NLS 2m DEM, lidar, infrared ortophotos, all SYKE datasets and satellite mosaics are updated in Puhti automatically every Monday.
+NLS 2m DEM, lidar, infrared ortophotos and all SYKE datasets are updated in Puhti automatically every Monday.